WiIIiam278/HuskTowns/docs/Config-Files.md

   claim_map_height: 9
   # Whether town spawns should be automatically created when a town's first claim is made.
   first_claim_auto_setspawn: false
-  # Whether to provide modern, rich TAB suggestions for commands (if available)
-  brigadier_tab_completion: true
   # Whether to allow players to attack other players in their town.
   allow_friendly_fire: false
   # A list of world names where claims cannot be created.